as-ideas/add-to-homescreen-react/README.md

 ## Example
 You can find an example under `examples/basic-integration`.

 To run it locally run `npm run start:basic-integration`.
-It ist then available under [http://localhost:8081](http://localhost:8081).
+It is then available under [http://localhost:8081](http://localhost:8081).

 To build it run `npm run build:example-basic-integration`.